fmhy/edit/docs/feedback.md

 * *"You guys have made this wonderful piece of combined knowledge into website, its like being exposed to what not I haven't seen/experienced in my life.
 I am really grateful for this initiative as I am not that financially blessed and I cannot afford a lot of the software out in the market, but due to fmhy I have access to nearly everything."*

+* *"I just want to express my gratitude for FMHY.
+As a guitarist, aspiring sound engineer, and audiophile, having reliable, comprehensive, and easily accessible resources online makes a huge difference for me.
+The wide range of content you provide has been incredibly helpful both in my music production workflow and in my listening experiences.
+Thanks to your platform, I can navigate the vast world of online media without getting lost and access the rich content I need.
+I truly appreciate the effort and dedication behind this service."*

 * *"Amazing stuff.
 Spent almost whole day browsing this and I got introduced to tons of great software.
 Thank you!!"*

 * *"I can't begin to express how much of a godsend this website is!
 Please keep up the terrific work and know that you are making a massive difference in the lives of students like me who can't always pay for subscriptions, or are just looking for a neat tool!"*